Dispersal diversity buffers species vulnerability to local extinction: Abstract

 \section{Abstract}

 {Predicting species persistence within ecological communities is a fundamental challenge for both empirical and theoretical ecology.
 Existing methods span from mechanistic models, whose parameters are difficult to estimate from data, to statistical tools whose context-specific parameters are less interpretable.
 Here, we present a general framework, grounded in the statistical physics of complex systems, that integrates the key processes governing species survival into a single measurable quantity: the competitive balance.
-This metric quantifies a focal species' vulnerability beyond its abundance by incorporating the diversity of dispersal strategies and the structure of interspecific interactions within the community.
+This metric quantifies a focal species' vulnerability to competitive exclusion beyond what is captured by its abundance alone by incorporating the diversity of dispersal strategies and the structure of interspecific interactions within the community.
 Crucially, it can be inferred from spatial abundance data, thus circumventing the need to estimate species traits or dispersal parameters.
-Our results reveal that greater heterogeneity in dispersal strategies reduces vulnerability for a given abundance.
+Our results reveal that greater heterogeneity in dispersal strategies reduces vulnerability to competitive exclusion for a given abundance.
 Although we validate the framework using tropical and temperate forest data, it can be applied to a range of different ecosystems, providing a systemic and interpretable tool for assessing a context-dependent species vulnerability that accounts for its interactions with the entire community.}

 Human impacts on biodiversity have prompted concerns about a potential mass extinction \cite{mass_extinction_nature_Barnosky_2011}.
 Yet, despite signals such as population declines and range contractions, the magnitude and the trajectory of ongoing extinctions remain debated \cite{CowBou2022}.
-Resolving these uncertainties requires theoretical frameworks that link local population dynamics to spatial community structure across scales \cite{levin2000multiple}, and that can be ultimately confronted with empirical data \cite{tilman2017future}.
+Resolving these uncertainties requires theoretical frameworks that link local population dynamics to spatial community structure across scales \cite{levin2000multiple}, and that can be ultimately validated with empirical data \cite{tilman2017future}.